Fallen comrades arrive home

 General Martin Dempsey, chairman of the United States Joint Chiefs of Staff, was among those who paid his respects to the fallen New Zealand soldiers.

 Corbett, also a medic, was serving in Samoa two weeks earlier when she was told Lance Corporal Rory Malone, 26, had been killed in a firefight in Afghanistan.
-Christchurch soldier Pralli Durrer also died, and six others were injured.
+Christchurch soldier Pralli Durrer also died, and six other Kiwis were injured.

 "That was pretty heartbreaking, and then he [the commanding officer] said some people have been injured.
 I said, 'Don't tell me it was Jacinda'," she said.